 Who knew that white queso could be the mythical unicorn of Mexican food?
-Oh wait, for everyone who has ever lived in the south and the moved elsewhere, they know.
+Oh, wait, for everyone who has ever lived in the south and then moved elsewhere, they know.

 Some of you may be like “What’s the dealio with white queso?”, also known simply as cheese dip.
 So let me tell you, it is COMPLETELY different than queso, or really any yellow cheese substance you dip chips into.

 White queso is far superior.
 It’s like crack.
 I have been known to eat ungodly amounts of it.
 For some reason, this magical melted cheese is ridiculously hard to find west of the Mason Dixon line and north of Virginia.
 Honestly, I don’t know where in the north it disappears but it was rare in D.C.

 When I spot queso on the menu I often scan their Google or Yelp images for the mythical white queso.
 Ninety-nine percent of the time, I do not find it. ::weeps into phone::

 In the four years, I lived in Dallas, we only found white queso at one place.
 ONE!
 I actually got a text from a good friend overjoyed that he had found it at a Mexican spot in Deep Ellum.
 Now a hip part of town, Deep Ellum was a little off the beaten path in 2007 but we went, solely for the white queso.
 RIP Monica’s – you were a blast and a sanctuary for the white queso lovers of Dallas.

 When I moved to Denver, I searched and searched with no luck.
 Every six months or so I would Google “white queso Denver” only to find a few threads from 2011 and earlier from white queso worshipers wondering where to get their fix around town.
 Texts between fellow southerners revolve solely around finding the perfect white queso.